pavlospt/CircleView/README.md

 * `subtitleText` - The text in the second row.
 * `titleSize` - The size of the first row text.
 * `subtitleSize` - The size of the second row text.
-* `strokeWidth` - The size of the outter line surrounding the view.
+* `strokeWidthSize` - The size of the outter line surrounding the view.
 * `fillRadius` - The radius of the inner circle.
 * `titleColor` - The color of the first row text.
 * `subtitleColor` - The color of the second row text.